The Best Same-Day Crown Guide in Murrieta

 Why Dr. Bao Recommends Same-Day Crowns — and When He Won’t

-A milling machine doesn’t make clinical decisions.
+A milling machine does not make clinical decisions.
 The judgment behind every crown at Promenade comes from a particular résumé — and a particular philosophy about when to drill and when to leave a tooth alone.

 Military Training

-Dr. Bao trained at the UCLA School of Dentistry and then spent ten years as a dentist for the US Navy, serving with both the Navy and the Marines, including a deployment to Kuwait and Iraq.
-The military sent him through its most advanced specialty training, including a one-year Advanced Education in General Dentistry residency at Camp Pendleton.
+Dr. Bao trained at the UCLA School of Dentistry and then spent ten years as a dentist for the U.S. Navy, serving with both the Navy and the Marines, including a deployment to Kuwait and Iraq.
+The military sent him through its most advanced specialty training, including a one-year Advanced Education in General Dentistry residency at Naval Hospital Camp Pendleton.
 Military dentistry is a particular education: high volume, every kind of trauma and breakdown, patients who need teeth fixed correctly the first time because there may not be a second appointment for months.
-It builds dentists who work fast without working sloppy.
+It builds dentists who work fast without working sloppy — an attitude that transfers directly to same-day crown efficiency in private practice.

-That decade of service plus years of private practice in Murrieta means the crown Dr. Bao designs on the CEREC screen draws on thousands of restored teeth.
-Patients see the same dentist at every visit — the person adjusting your crown in 2026 is the person who scanned it, and the person who will check its margins on your X-rays in 2030.
+That decade of service plus years of private practice in Murrieta since 2010 means the crown Dr. Bao designs on the CEREC screen draws on thousands of restored teeth.
+Patients see the same dentist at every visit — the person adjusting your crown today is the person who scanned it, and the person who will check its margins on your X-rays in three years.

 When NOT to Do a Crown